-Together with other hiking friends, we gathered at the usual meetup place for Spartan Trail hike – Rustan’s Banawa.
-Given that it would be everyone’s first time to try a night trek on such trail, the air of discussion was quite chilly.
+Together with other hiking friends, we gathered at the usual meetup place – Rustan’s Banawa.
+Given that it would be everyone’s first time to try a night trek on such a trail, the air of discussion was quite chilly.
 Knowing the risks, the guys made sure that the pack was intact at all times and that the pace was easy to keep up with.

-After feasting over the beauty set before us, we continue our Spartan Trail down to the river.
+After feasting over the mesmerizing beauty set before us, we continue our hike going down to the river.
 Knowing how thick the vegetation was, the pace was made slower so as to keep safe everyone.
 Compared to the first segment, the group was a little quiet while going down.
-It was technically difficult to find your way around Spartan Trail in between tall grass and bushes, not to mention the time to time scare we felt when we touch or step on something spiky, slimy, or cold.
+It was technically difficult to find your way around Spartan Trail in between tall grass and bushes, not to mention the occasional scare we felt when we touched or stepped on something spiky, slimy, or freezing.
 It was a total relief when we all reached the river system.

-Honestly, I feared the river of Spartan Trail the most.
+Honestly, I feared the river of the trail the most.
 I couldn’t help but think of an unexpected flood flashing us all out.
 We all know how fickle weather conditions can be.
 What if it will suddenly rain and the water level will rise beyond our expectations?
 You know, those kinds of thoughts.

 But well, as they say, there is ultimately strength in groups.
 Instead of entertaining those thoughts, we all got to enjoy the magic that sparked the ecosystem when nighttime comes.
-We discovered a number of species that remain hidden in the morning and come alive at night – mud crabs, river roaches, midnight blooming daturas, freshwater prawns, water gliders, fireflies, and “mysterious bananas”.
-It felt like we’re on an exploratory segment of “Born to be Wild”.
+We discovered a number of species that remain hidden in the morning and come alive at night – mud crabs, river roaches, midnight-blooming daturas, freshwater prawns, water gliders, fireflies, and “mysterious bananas”.
+It felt like we were on an exploratory segment of “Born to be Wild”.

-Read other insightful hiking experiences in Spartan Trail here:
+Read other insightful hiking experiences on Spartan Trail here: